powergama/powergama/userguide/input_data.md

 -   Storage values

-For these, there are two field in the input data, one parameter that gives the absolute scale, and a reference to a normalised profile which entails the time profile.
+For these, there are two fields in the input data, one parameter that gives the absolute scale, and a reference to a normalised profile which entails the time profile.
 Multiplied together these give the absolute variation over time, as expressed e.g. in the inflow equation above.